wSedlacek/platform/libs/builders/README.md

 }
 ```

-Additionaly, you can use the following options:
+Additionally, you can use the following options:

 - `dryRun`: defaults to `false`, runs the release process without releasing
 - `force`: defaults to `false`, forces the release in a non CI environment, can be used to make a release locally